 You can input information into this unofficial EFC calculator to see an estimated number.
 The final figure may be different, but this is a good place to start.

 The EFC may differ from year to year, especially if your family’s financial circumstances change.
-For example, if your father loses his job, your EFC may be lower and you may receive more federal aid.
+For example, if your father loses his job, your EFC may be lower and you may receive more federal financial aid.
 If your parents receive an inheritance, their EFC may be higher and you may receive less federal aid.

 When you’re accepted to college, the financial aid department will send an annual Cost of Attendance (COA), which includes tuition, room and board, books, transportation and fees.

 “Need” is calculated by subtracting the EFC from the COA.
 However, that doesn't mean the school will automatically provide enough financial aid to make up the difference.

 For example, let’s say the school’s COA is $60,000 a year.
 Your family’s EFC is $20,000, so the gap is $40,000.
 You decide to take out a federal student loan, and the annual federal student loan limit is $5,500.
 Now the difference is $34,500.

 If the college does not provide any more scholarships or grants, you’ll have to figure out how to pay $34,500 in college costs by yourself.
 You can apply for third-party scholarships or private student loans, or your parents could take out a Parent PLUS loan or a second mortgage on their home.

 The EFC is not used for merit-based scholarships, private student loans and Parent PLUS loans.